Who is this article for?

 Add a provider as a destination

 Most commonly, this configuration is used when a service provider leases storage space to a customer that owns a Code42 environment.
-The customer has a master server, which we call the private master, and a Master License Key.
+The customer has a authority server, which we call the private master, and a Master License Key.
 The provider acts as a cloud destination for the customer.
 In this situation, the provider owns the storage.
-The master server residing on the provider's site is referred to as the provider master.
+The authority server residing on the provider's site is referred to as the provider master.

 Beginning with version 6.0, the Code42 cloud is the only environment allowed to offer provider storage.